Overview

 Session data

 Each browser client in a UIX app is automatically bound to a unique session.
-You can acesss shared data for this session both from the frontend and the backend, and private data only from the backend.
+You can access shared data for this session from both the frontend and the backend, and private data from the backend only.
 Both shared and private data are persisted across backend restarts.
-They only exist as long as the frontend session has not been expired.
+They exist only as long as the frontend session has not been expired.

-The shared and private data for the current session can be accessed via the Context object:
+The shared and private data for the current session can be accessed through the Context object:

-You can also access private data in normal backend functions that have no access to a UIX context element, by passing the caller information provided by datex.meta to Context.getPrivateData:
+You can also access private data in normal backend functions that do not access a UIX context element by passing the caller information provided by datex.meta to Context.getPrivateData:

 export async function updatePrivateId(id: number) {